What’s it all about?

 Earlier, we discussed that you do not pay tax on your contributions.
 The flip-side of this is that you will be liable to tax on your pension income when you receive it.
 With ISAs, it’s the other way round.
 You pay tax upfront on your income before making your investment contributions, but you won’t pay tax at the other end.

 You generally won’t be able to access your pension until you reach a certain age, whereas most ISAs are available if you need them for an emergency.

 If you are self-employed, your pension provider should claim tax relief at the basic rate of tax on your behalf and add it to your savings.
 This is the same for employed people as well.
 It’s only higher rate taxpayers that need to claim the extra tax relief back.

 As with other investment funds, there are socially responsible pension funds popping up.
 The bad news is that often they come with higher fees.
 The good news is that evidence is building up that shows these types of funds are performing better than other funds in the long term.

 Where to get them

 You automatically qualify for the state pension when you pay National Insurance.

-If you’re employed, your employer will set up your employer pension for you.
+If you’re employed, your employer will set one up for you.